-Knowledge Management is the capturing, controlling, sharing and efficient handling of information and resources of an organization.
+Knowledge Management refers to the capturing, controlling, sharing and efficient handling of information and resources of an organization.
 It allows the company to capitalize on its knowledge within a multidisciplinary approach to effectively and efficiently achieve its goals and objectives.

 Word of mouth was the only way to convey information in times gone by.
 It was very inefficient and as it passed from person to person, the message often transformed into something completely different.
 We probably all played games along these lines as children, often with very humorous results.
 Can you imagine running a company in this way?

 Now we are in the twentieth century.
-According to Internet World Stats, currently 54.4% of the world’s population has internet access.
+According to Internet World Stats, currently 58.7% of the world’s population has internet access.
 Will it take another 35 years to hit 85%?
 That’s a question for another day.
-Needless to say information is now at the fingertips of anyone with a mobile phone, tablet or computer.
+Needless to say, information is now at the fingertips of anyone with a mobile phone, tablet, computer or even a smartwatch.

 Knowledge which was once a bastion for the scholars or the powerful, is now available to many.
 Now the right information can be utilized at the right time with the right person to capitalize or mitigate any situation, assuming that the knowledge has been captured and shared accordingly.

 A note about misinformation ~ As you can imagine, misinformation can carry a lot of power as well.
-It can lead people in a very different direction and actually cause a massive failure.
-Fake news for example can appear real and be very subtly done, so to can the DIY tips and tricks which can actually destroy the item you are trying to save.
-Needless to say any captured knowledge needs to be validated and confirmed before being released into your processes and company.
+It can lead people in a very different direction and actually cause massive failures.
+Fake news, for example, can appear real and be very subtly done, so can the DIY tips and tricks which can actually destroy the item you are trying to save.
+Needless to say, any captured knowledge needs to be validated and confirmed before being released into your processes and company.

-To truly understand why knowledge management is important, or to be more specific, why not properly managing knowledge is a problem, you must first acknowledge the value of knowledge in your organization.
+To truly understand why knowledge management is paramount, or to be more specific, why not properly managing knowledge is a problem in 2020, you must first recognise the value of knowledge in your organization.
 Corporations are really good at placing value, depreciation and other financial figures to physical assets like vehicles, buildings, machines, etc. but the reality is that it’s much more difficult to place value on knowledge.
 It’s actually even more complex than simply placing value on the knowledge currently stored within the brains of your people because this doesn’t take into account the cumulative, or future compounded value of knowledge to the organization.

 The new employee is starting from zero when they shouldn’t need to.
 The future value of the veteran’s tribal knowledge is compounded because employee 2 can start further down the road.
 It’s compounded again because employee 3 can start with everything from the previous 2 and so on.
 Knowledge Value is really difficult to quantify and you probably don’t even know you’re losing it if you don’t take a minute to think through the problem.
 The good news is that it doesn’t have to be this way.